wassmi/project-generator/index.md

-# ThothCode: the multi-agent AI Project Generator
+# Project Generator: the multi-agent AI Project Generator
 ## Overview

 AI Project Generator is a web application that leverages multi-agent AI workflow to automatically generate project structures, code, and documentation based on user-provided objectives.
 This tool aims to streamline the project initialization process for developers, saving time and providing a solid starting point for various coding projects.